Jonathan Strange & Mr Norrell (TV series): Development

+Initially, New Line Cinema had the book under a three-year film-deal option worth seven figures with Christopher Hampton, writer of Dangerous Liaisons, to adapt it, then subsequently Julian Fellowes — both finding difficulties in condensing the length and dense narrative down — until New Line fell into financial difficulties and cancelled development.

 On 30 November 2012, the BBC announced that an adaptation of Jonathan Strange & Mr Norrell had been commissioned for BBC One.
 The production was officially greenlit as a seven-hour miniseries in April 2013, with a projected 2014 premiere date.
 BBC America noted that it would broadcast the miniseries during its "Supernatural Saturday" science fiction and fantasy programming block.

-Adapted by Harness and directed by Toby Haynes, the series was produced by Nick Hirschkorn, with executive producers Nick Marston, Tally Garner, Dixie Linder, Justin Thomson-Glover, Patrick Irwin and Matthew Read.
-Co-production credits are shared by Cuba Pictures and BBC America, Feel Films, Far Moor, Screen Yorkshire and Space.
+Adapted by Peter Harness and directed by Toby Haynes, the series was produced by Nick Hirschkorn, with executive producers Nick Marston, Tally Garner, Dixie Linder, Justin Thomson-Glover, Patrick Irwin and Matthew Read.
+Co-production credits are shared by Cuba Pictures and Feel Films for BBC in association with Attraction Images, Far Moor Productions, Screen Yorkshire, Endemol Shine Group, and Space.

-Co-Production Countries were Canada (20.42%) United Kingdom (79.58%) and shot in Canada, the UK, and Croatia.
+The co-production countries were United Kingdom (79.58%) and Canada (20.42%), and it was filmed in England, Canada, and on location in Croatia.